-Leasing a vehicle is a great way to have the privileges of driving a nice car without the hassle of long-term maintenance or having to figure out how to sell the thing once you’re done with it.
+Leasing a vehicle is a great way to have the privileges of driving a nice car without the hassle of long-term maintenance or finding a buyer when you're done with it.
 It’s also nice because you know exactly how long you’ll be bound to the vehicle you’re driving.

 But what if you’re itching to get rid of your vehicle before the lease is up?
 Or you have to move across the world and can’t take your vehicle with you?

-But don’t despair just yet – there are indeed ways to get out of your lease without paying an arm and a leg.
+Well, don’t drive it back to the lot just yet.
+If you return the vehicle early, you may have to pay some hefty penalties, even up to the remaining balance on the lease.
+But don’t despair just yet—there are indeed ways to get out of your lease without paying an arm and a leg.

 Read Your Agreement Carefully

-Even though you hopefully already did this when you first signed the lease, it’s a good idea to reread it with this in mind: is there anything here that penalizes me for ending the contract early?
+Even though you hopefully already did this when you first signed the lease, it’s a good idea to reread it with this in mind.
+Is there anything here that penalizes you for ending the contract early?

 In the vast majority of cases, there will be.
-But you should also be trying to figure out the exact mechanisms by which you’re allowed to do so.
+But you should also look for any exceptions or situations in which you can avoid these penalties.

 Try to Find Someone to Take Over Your Lease

 If you want to find someone to take over your lease, know that they will still have to have good credit and be approved by the company.
-Some automakers, unfortunately, will also still hold you accountable if any damage is done to the vehicle.
+Some dealers, unfortunately, will also still hold you accountable if any damage is done to the vehicle.

 Trade It for Another Vehicle